uiharu-kazari/2018TDA_AML_Python/README.md

 ## Tutorial(if needed)

 ### 1.Install required packages
-Make sure that you are using python3.
-Install the follwing packages:
+Make sure that you are using python3, and install the follwing packages:
 * numpy
 * sklearn
 * pandas